A scary travel story from Asia

 1999 one of my best friends Anders and I was traveling around Asia for three months.
-It was an amazing adventure.
+It was a fantastic adventure.
 We met great people and made new friends.
-We saw breathtaking nature and marvellous buildings and spaces.
-One of our stops was Cambodia and getting there was really tough.
-The country had been in war and conflict for a long period and was considered to be one of the poorest in the world.
+We saw breathtaking nature and marvelous buildings and spaces.
+One of our stops was Cambodia and getting there was tough.
+The country had been at war and conflict for an extended period and was considered to be one of the poorest in the world.

 10 hours on the road

-Our journey started at the back of a pick up truck at the Thai Border and we drove for 10 long hours on dirt roads until we finally arrived to our destination, Angkor Wat.
-A temple complex and the largest religious monument in the world.
-It was forgotten for several hundred years but was rediscovered in the 19th century.
+Our journey started at the back of a pickup truck at the Thai Border, and we drove for ten long hours on dirt roads until we finally arrived at our destination, Angkor Wat.
+A temple complex and the most significant religious monument in the world.
+It was forgotten for several hundred years and rediscovered in the 19th century.

 On the way the car broke down two times and still today I don’t have a clue how the driver fixed the issue.
-The peddle-box seemed totally broken and I could not see we had any tools to fix it.
-At one broken bridge a big red cross truck had roll from the bridge and we helped and organised to unload all the rice.
+The peddle-box seemed broken, and I could not see we had any tools to fix it.
+At one broken bridge a big red cross truck had rolled from the bridge, and we helped and organized to unload all the rice.

 Angkor Wat – Just like an Indiana Jones movie

 Let me tell you.
-Walking among these amazing temples was like being in a Indiana Jones movie and I loved every second of it.
+Walking among these fantastic temples was like being in an Indiana Jones movie, and I loved every second of it.
 I remember dreaming back and imagine all the people that lived there.
 I imagined how the elephant highway was in full use and monks walking in groups laughing.
 A place full of life and activity.

 They signaled we should stop

-At one stop our driver missed to give money to a guy.
+At one stop our driver missed giving money to a guy.
 A few minutes later a new modern pick up truck with some angry looking guys with guns was driving after us.
-We noticed it immediately since the other car was driving fast and signalling we should stop.
-Our driver did not seem to be interested to stop and was driving faster and faster and our follower was increasing speed.
+We noticed it immediately since the other car was driving fast and signaling we should stop.
+Our driver did not seem to be interested and was driving faster and faster, and our follower was increasing in speed.

-I guess I was in shock and after a lot of discussions between the driver and the angry maffia guys the situation calmed down and they got their money.
-We could continue to drive and we safely arrived back in Thailand.
+I guess I was in shock and after a lot of discussions between the driver and the angry mafia guys the situation calmed down, and they got their money.
+We could continue to drive, and we safely arrived back in Thailand.